 There are issues related to revenue forecasting every year due to the lag in rate setting information for each upcoming fiscal year.
 The budget for each fiscal year is developed several months prior to Michigan Department of Health and Human Services (MDHHS) notification of capitation payment rates and eligible estimates.
 The CMHPSM Board of Directors reviews and approves an initial annual budget in September for the subsequent fiscal year beginning on October 1.
 Development of the annual budget begins in April, six months prior to its implementation.
-The statewide actuarial certification for capitation payments is not typically complete and added to our PIHP contract until nearly the start of the fiscal year.
+The statewide actuarial certification for capitation payments is not typically complete and added to our PIHP contract until after the start of the that fiscal year.

 Revenue from the capitated payments that the CMHPSM receives as the PIHP is derived by the number of actual eligible individuals within the four-county region, which fluctuates continually every month.
 The difficulty in projecting revenue stems from this ongoing uncertainty of both the number of eligible individuals within each program eligibility category and the capitation payment rates associated with those programs.
 The CMHPSM receives PMPM (Per Member Per Month) capitation payments for everyone who has Medicaid, Healthy Michigan and/or Habilitation Supports Waiver insurance coverage in that given month.
 The total revenue received in these monthly payments, is derived from a rate setting methodology which is considered to be actuarily sound on a statewide basis.
-FY2020 saw a significant increase in Healthy Michigan and TANF Medicaid eligibles which increased our region's revenue for the second half of FY2020.
+FY2021 saw a continued elevation of individuals eligible for Healthy Michigan or TANF benefits.

-Beginning in FY2020 a rate methodology change was partially implemented, at a rate of 50% FY2019 methodology and 50% new methodology.
-The more lucrative rate methodology will be fully implemented in FY2021.
-The capitation rates are more favorable to the CMHPSM in comparison to the previous rate methodology in place for FY2017, FY2018 and FY2019.
-Moving forward MDHHS has committed to continued transparency related to the rate setting and capitation payment systems.
+Beginning in FY2020 a rate methodology change that is more favorable to our region's rates began which was more fully implemented in FY2021.
+Our FY2021 capitation rates are more favorable to the CMHPSM in comparison to the previous rate methodology in place for FY2017, FY2018 and FY2019.
+Our rates have also had direct care premium pay included for the past two fiscal years.